PS3 Review – Final Fantasy XIII-2

 [Editor’s Note: Review is of Japanese version of Final Fantasy XIII-2, purchased at the expense of the reviewer.
 The reviewer lives in Japan and speaks/reads Japanese.]

-A story that spends 20 hours causing headaches before turning its ship around, a soundtrack with a severe identity crisis, a jumping mechanic that can’t figure out how it wants to work, monster allies, maps that are no longer shoe strings, beautiful environments with opportunities to explore, an addicting level-up and customization system, time travel, and a heavy metal red Chocobo whose theme music will ask you “Are we in Hell?”
+A story that spends 20 hours causing headaches before turning its ship around, a soundtrack with a severe identity crisis, a jumping mechanic that can’t figure out how it wants to work, monster allies, maps that are no longer shoe strings, beautiful environments with opportunities to explore, an addictive level-up and customization system, time travel, and a heavy metal red Chocobo whose theme lyrics will literally ask you “Are we in Hell?”
 This is Final Fantasy XIII-2.

 Final Fantasy games have been highly divisive this last decade, and XIII was even more polarizing than usual.
 So you know your reviewer here, I thought Final Fantasy XIII had some good stuff going on, but ending up being an overall average affair.
 It had great things, it had some disappointments, but I found it to be worth playing, though it’s perfectly understandable why a lot of people didn’t.
 What’s sad is that Final Fantasy XIII-2 feels like over compensation, as if the developers tried to include way too much, the result of which forms a game largely without an identity of its own.
 There’s a lot of good in this game, but so much of it is smeared with other aspects that disappoint or underachieve.